-10 INFORMATION PUBLISHED UNDER ARTICLE 26(1)(A)(V) NC TAR
+9 INFORMATION PUBLISHED UNDER ARTICLE 26 (1) (A) (V) NC TAR

-Article 7 NC TAR and Article 13 of Regulation (EC) No 715/2009 of the European Parliament and of the Council of 13 July 2009 on conditions for access to the natural gas transmission networks and repealing Regulation (EC) No 1775/2005 set out the elementary requirements for tariffs related to access to the transmission network.
+Article 7 NC TAR and Article 13 of Regulation 715/2009/EC set out the elementary requirements for tariffs related to access to the transmission network.
 ERO has concluded that these requirements must be met while taking into account the national specificities.